Hero of Many

-Hero of Many is an independent video game developed by Trickster Arts.
+Hero of Many is a 2013 independent video game developed by Trickster Arts.
 It is an Action-adventure game for Android, iOS, Ouya and Windows.
 The Windows version was released on Steam on 15 September 2014.
 The game contains no dialogue and uses black silhouette graphics similar to Limbo.
 Hero of Many was inspired by the games Another World, Heart of Darkness and Abe's Oddysee.

 Gameplay

 A screenshot from the game.
 The player controls the ball as he is accompanied by white fish.
 Black fish are enemies.
 You can see the black silhouette graphics resembling Limbo.

 The player takes the role of a white-colored ball-shaped creature.
 The creature goes to an underwater cave in which he encounters fish.
 The white fish are friends to the player, and accompany him.
 The black ones are enemies which attack him and his companions.
 The player can send white fish that follow him against the black ones.
 The glow of the player's character serves as the health indicator.
 It can be replenished by lights that can be found scattered across the level.
 Crystals serve as checkpoints.

 The game contains 26 levels.
 The goal of the game is to reach the end of the level.
 There are four worlds – Grey, Red, Green and Blue.
 There are also multiple puzzles, mini games and boss fights.
 There are also multiple traps that player should avoid.